Adapted from The Elijah Blessing: An Undivided Heart

 Myth 2

-We think we know how Jezebel and Ahab work.
+We know how Jezebel and Ahab work.

 Strong deception

 While we hunt Jezebel in the wrong places, we help Ahab stay hidden.
 To our thinking, a Jezebel is a woman who doesn’t know her place; an Ahab, a man who can’t control his wife.
 He’s not so much evil, as weak.
 He just needs to learn to take charge: “Honey, do not kill Naboth to get his vineyard for me.
-I’ll quit sulking and do it myself.”
+I’ll quit sulking and do it myself.”2

 Ahab and Jezebel had anything but a godly marriage.
 Yet reading the Naboth story out of context, we’re even deceived as to what they did wrong and how it applies to us.
 Seeing only a king sulking on his bed, we dismiss Ahab as inconsequential.
 We ignore the snake’s other mouth.